azoth-lang/azoth.language.design/built-in-types.md

 their more than 9 digits were chosen as the default integer size while 64 bits were chosen for floats and decimals because their 32 bit versions had only 7 digits of precision.

+### Arbitrary Sized Numerics

+As Azoth was created from the previous language Adamant, it became higher level.
+At the same time I had been reading about the implementation of arbitrary precision integers.
+I became convinced that their performance could be made good enough for most cases.
+They also came with a enough advantages that it seemed worth it.

+Advantages:

+* Eliminates overflow errors
+* Developers don't need to consider bit size for every type
+* Eliminates an odd question of whether there should be synonyms for the default sized types (e.g. if `int` is a 32-bit integer, should there also be an `int32` type that could be used for clarity.
+  If not, there were sort of random holes in the sized types since the defaults were chosen for subjectively having enough precision.)

 ## Optional Type

 Different languages use different names for option types (see [Wikipedia Option type: Names and